Funding for NTNU graduate students to visit UCLA

 Note: This can be either an English language test result in the last two years - IELTS overall band score of 7 or above, or TOEFL score of 560 paper-based/87 internet-based - or a letter from your home department verifying your English proficiency.
 If you submit a letter from your home department, please make sure that it (a) verifies that you possess English language proficiency high enough to function daily as a Visiting Graduate Researcher at UCLA and within the local U.S. community; (b) is issued on letterhead in English within the past 6 months; and (c) includes the signature of a school official.

 Once the DS-2019 is issued, the APC will mail it to you via FedEx.
-You will pay the SEVIS fee (save the receipt for reimbursement) and make a visa appointment at the American Institute in Taiwan (AIT).
+You will pay the SEVIS fee (US $220) and the J-1 visa fee (NT $4,960) and make a visa appointment at the American Institute in Taiwan (AIT).
 The instructions included with the DS-2019 explain how to do this.
 Please note that the AIT has two offices, in Taipei and Kaohsiung.
 You may make a visa appointment at whichever office is most convenient.
-AIT Taipei recently moved to a new building but as of December 2018 they are still offering visa services at their old location (No. 7, Ln.
-134, Sec.
-3, Xinyi Rd., Da’an Dist.).
+AIT Taipei is located at No. 100, Jinhu Road, Neihu District, Taipei 11461 .

 VGRs may apply for UCLA housing; however, space is limited and assigned only after eligible degree-seeking students.
 Please see this website for more information about UCLA housing and the Community Housing Office listings.